 Develop innovative and sustainable solutions.
-To further nurture the future of regional air mobility while also complying with industrywide sustainable goals, we have announced the Energia Family of aircraft concepts.
+To further nurture the future of regional air mobility while also complying with industry-wide sustainable goals, we have announced the Energia Family of aircraft concepts.
 These four innovative concepts, destined to the 9 to 50 seats market, we believe it will allow the company to further study, explore, and potentially commercialize the cutting-edge technologies that will define the industry of tomorrow through advanced designs and new propulsion systems, while also fostering discussions related to airport infrastructures, passenger convenience, and seamless journeys opportunities.

 Strengthen our position in the executive aviation market.
 We believe we are well positioned to grow in the small and medium cabin jet classes.
 We have streamlined our portfolio to feature the Phenom 100EV, an entry-level jet, the Phenom 300E, a light jet, and the Praetor 500 and Praetor 600, midsize and super-midsize jets, respectively.
 This renewed portfolio is industry-leading in performance, comfort and technology.
 We are committed to understanding and responding to market and customer needs and continuously improving our product and customer support for our executive jets.
 For over a decade, we have introduced disruptive clean sheet design aircraft to the market.
-In 2021, the Phenom 300E was the most delivered light jet for the tenth consecutive year and the most delivered twinjet in whole executive jets industry.
+In 2022, the Phenom 300E was the most delivered light jet for the eleventh consecutive year and the most delivered twinjet in whole executive jets industry for the third consecutive year.

-Provide complete and integrated solutions to the customers of our Defense and Security business unit.
-In our Defense and Security business unit, we offer a broad range of solutions covering air, land, sea, space and cyber security environments.
-We are constantly evaluating, developing and efficiently integrating new opportunities to meet our clients' needs.
+Provide complete and integrated solutions to the customers of our Defense & Security segment.
+In our Defense & Security segment, we offer a broad range of solutions covering air, land, sea, space and cyber security environments.
+We are constantly evaluating, developing and efficiently integrating new opportunities to meet our customers' needs.

-Continue to pursue market niche opportunities in the defense and space market.
-We offer solutions for transportation, light attack, training, intelligence, surveillance, reconnaissance and cybersecurity solutions, among others.
+Continue to pursue niche market opportunities in the defense and security market.
+We offer solutions for transportation, close air support, tactical, training, intelligence, surveillance, reconnaissance and cybersecurity, among others.
 With our products, we provide enhanced capabilities through a defense-integrated portfolio that meets the needs of a wide range of governments' military needs.
-This is only possible due to our culture of continuously pursuing market opportunities with our existing and potential customers with whom we work to develop innovative and personalized solutions throughout time.
+This is only possible due to our culture of continuously pursuing market opportunities with our existing and potential customers with whom we work to develop innovative and tailored solutions throughout time.

-Expanding our international sales, while continuing our partnership with the Brazilian Armed Forces in our Defense and Security segment.
-Historically, the Brazilian Armed Forces have been our key partner on the development and purchase of aircraft and ground systems.
-During this period, we have achieved a state-of-art engineering, operations capability and supply chain management knowledge, that allows us to not only continue addressing the needs of our Brazilian customers, but also of international customers, providing them with personalized solutions.
-We are fully committed to expand our international sales, while consolidating our position as a key partner of the Brazilian Armed Forces.
+Expanding our international sales, while continuing our partnership with the Brazilian Armed Forces in our Defense & Security segment.
+Historically, the Brazilian Armed Forces have been our key partner on the development and acquisition of aircraft and land systems.
+Since our foundation in 1969, we have developed a state-of-art engineering, operations capability and supply chain management expertise at a level that allows us to not only continue addressing the needs of our Brazilian customers, but also of international customers, providing them with tailored solutions.
+We are fully committed to expanding our international sales, while consolidating our position as a key partner of the Brazilian Armed Forces.